 Some meningiomas have receptors that interact with hormones, including progesterone, androgen, and less commonly, estrogen.
 Although the exact role of hormones in the growth of meningiomas has not been determined, researchers have observed that meningiomas occasionally grow faster during pregnancy.

 Surgery and radiation are the most common forms of treatment for meningioma.
 Surgery is the primary treatment for meningiomas, although some tumors may not be removed this way.
 Radiation therapy may be used to tumors that cannot be removed with surgery, tumors that are not completely removed in surgery, malignant/anaplastic tumors, or recurrent tumors.

 Careful observation is sometimes the best course of action for patients with meningioma.
 Scans are performed at regular intervals during this time, and any new or unusual symptoms should be reported to your doctor right away.

 Learn more about different treatment options for brain tumors on our Treatment page.

 Some meningioma treatments are available through research studies called clinical trials.
 Click here to access TrialConnect®, the ABTA's clinical trial match service.

-Click here to register for our free upcoming webinar, “Meningiomas: Risk Factors, Treatment Options and Future Advances.”
+Click here to view or webinar on “Meningiomas: Risk Factors, Treatment Options and Future Advances.”